Chart Color Schemes

 Werribee South's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Health data indicates positive outcomes for Werribee South residents.
-Mortality rates and health conditions are broadly in line with national benchmarks.
+Health data shows Werribee South residents have relatively positive health outcomes.
+AreaSearch's analysis of mortality rates and health conditions found results broadly in line with national benchmarks.

-Prevalence of common health conditions is low across both younger and older age cohorts.
-Approximately 52% (~1,225 people) have private health cover, compared to 56.7% across Greater Melbourne.
+Prevalence of common health conditions is quite low across both younger and older age cohorts.
+Approximately 52% (~1,225 people) of the population has private health cover, compared to 56.7% across Greater Melbourne.
 The most common medical conditions are arthritis (9.5%) and asthma (7.6%).
-67.7% of residents declare themselves completely clear of medical ailments, compared to 72.6% in Greater Melbourne.
-Working-age residents show a higher prevalence of chronic health conditions.
-As of 2021, the area has 20.3% (480 people) of residents aged 65 and over, which is higher than Greater Melbourne's 15.1%.
-Health outcomes among seniors are strong, with national rankings even higher than the general population.
+67.7% of residents declared themselves completely clear of medical ailments, compared to 72.6% in Greater Melbourne.
+Working-age residents have an above average prevalence of chronic health conditions.
+There are 499 people aged 65 and over, which is 21.1% of the population, higher than Greater Melbourne's 15.1%.
+Health outcomes among seniors are particularly strong, with national rankings even higher than the general population.

 Frequently Asked Questions - Health